Aaron Mitchell (American football)

-Aaron Templeton Mitchell, Jr. (born December 15, 1956) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys and Tampa Bay Buccaneers.
-He played college football at the University of Nevada, Las Vegas.
+Aaron Templeton Mitchell, Jr. (born December 15, 1956) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys and Tampa Bay Buccaneers.
+He played college football for the UNLV Rebels.

 Early life

 Mitchell attended North Hollywood High School, before moving on to College of the Canyons for two years.

 He transferred to the University of Nevada, Las Vegas, where he was the starter at right cornerback for the following two years.
 As a senior, he registered 6 interceptions and 12 passes defensed.

 In 1989, he was inducted into the UNLV Athletics Hall of Fame.

 Professional career

 Dallas Cowboys

 The Dallas Cowboys liked Mitchell's athletic ability and selected him in the second round (55th overall) of the 1979 NFL draft.
 In 1980, he became the starter at right cornerback, replacing Aaron Kyle and recording 3 interceptions.
 In 1981, he was passed on the depth chart by Dennis Thurman and was traded to the Tampa Bay Buccaneers in exchange for an eleventh draft choice (#295-George Thompson).